-- Sustainable access to Grangemouth Investment Zone (39) - Access to Stranraer and ports at Cairnryan (40) - Potential fixed links in Outer Hebrides and Mull (41) - Investment in port infrastructure (42) - Major station masterplans (43) - Rail freight terminals and facilities (44) - High speed and cross border rail enhancements (45)
+- Sustainable access to Grangemouth Investment Zone (39) - Access to Stranraer and the ports at Cairnryan (40) - Potential Sounds of Harris, Sound of Barra fixed link and fixed link between Mull and Scottish mainland (41) - Investment in port infrastructure to support vessel renewal and replacement, and progressive decarbonisation (42) - Major station masterplans (43) - Rail freight terminals and facilities (44) - High speed and cross-border rail enhancements (45)

-- The Cross Border High Speed Rail recommendation may encourage a modal shift from private car to public transport for a number of journeys.
-This could improve local air quality, which would benefit children in particular who are more vulnerable to the adverse health impacts of traffic related emissions. - Nevertheless, there are other recommendations, such as fixed links in Harris / Barra and between Mull and the Scottish Mainland which may lead to an increase in motorised traffic, leading to higher localised emissions, which could potentially have a negative impact on children. - In general, many of the recommendations within this theme are likely to improve access to education, employment and other services for children and young people.
+- The High speed and cross-border rail enhancement recommendation may encourage a modal shift from private car to public transport for a number of journeys.
+This could improve local air quality, which would benefit children in particular who are more vulnerable to the adverse health impacts of traffic-related emissions. - Nevertheless, there are other recommendations, such as fixed links in Harris / Barra and between Mull and the Scottish mainland which may lead to an increase in motorised traffic, leading to higher localised emissions, which could potentially have a negative impact on children. - In general, many of the recommendations within this theme are likely to improve access to education, employment and other services for children and young people.
 However, the extent to which accessibility and connectivity benefits would be realised would depend on the provision, availability and affordability of the relevant public transport services.

-7. Further considerations
+7. Next Steps